 Fall & Winter 2018 – Archbishop Mancini’s first draft of parish groupings was proposed to all the faithful; feedback was requested and the Bishop received ongoing consultation

 January 2019 – Fr.
 Derek (Former Pastor of SVDP) began a time of sabbatical.
 Archbishop Mancini announced the new parish groupings, transition began.

 Winter 2019 – Fr.
 Toochukwu named pastor of SVDP & STM.
 Fr.
 Toochukwu formed a Transition Team & began meetings.
 Finance, Staffing, & Religious Education subcommittees were formed to address specific areas of parish life.

 Spring 2019 – Leader Meetings & Town Hall Meetings were held to gather community feedback about certain aspects of the Transition Team’s plan.
 Staffing Changes & Office Location were announced.
 New Mass Times & Parish Name announced.

 Summer 2019 – Unified Mass schedule began.
 New Christ the King Parish Office opened at the SVDP site; we welcomed new staff.
 Transition Team completed their Transition Team Report and formally dissolved — the ongoing work of transition was given to staff, ministry leaders, and leadership team members.

 Fall 2019 – A new Leadership Team and Pastoral Council were formed to lead the new parish.
 New combined Religious Ed program began.
 Consolidation of resources and ministries began.

 January 2020 – The canonical (legal) merger was completed; the work of building unity and combining resources continues.
 Finances are fully integrated and a budget is developed to support our mission.

-June 2021 – New Mission Plan for our parish will be developed by our new Christ the King Pastoral Council and proposed to the community.
+2021 – New Mission Plan for our parish has been developed by our new Christ the King Pastoral Council and proposed to the community.
 The plan will be implemented by our Leadership Team & Ministry Leaders.